 Conclusion

 LLCs handle equity through membership units, providing a flexible and customizable ownership structure.
 The operating agreement defines ownership percentages, voting rights, financial distributions, and other key aspects.
-This approach allows LLCs to tailor their equity handling to their unique needs while offering members both ownership and limited liability protection.
+This approach allows LLCs to tailor their equity management to their unique needs while offering members both ownership and limited liability protection.

 --